 I wish that my life had been humdrum.

 And for sleeping in truck stops while bugs hum.

-Filling in the blanks: I am Canadian, pushing 70 years old, a grandmother and great-grandmother.
+Filling in the blanks: I am Canadian, well past 70 years old, a grandmother and great-grandmother.
 I was born on a native reserve in Ontario, grew up on the west coast of Vancouver Island (as far west as you can go without running out of Canada), came of age in Mexico City.
 Between times, I lived in the Fraser Valley, Texas, Seattle, Oklahoma, and Bella Coola, on the BC north coast.
-For now, I'm more-or-less settled in the Fraser River Delta, just south of Vancouver.
+For now, I'm more-or-less settled in Campbell River, on Vancouver Island.
 When I say "home", except in the context of "I left my spare battery at home, again!", I think of Bella Coola and Mexico.

-My wandering, these days, centers on BC's Fraser Delta, especially the Boundary Bay to White Rock shores, although we (my constant companion, Laurie, and I) also take the occasional trip north and west.
-I photograph and write about the world we see around us, focusing mainly on things green and wet, critters small and smaller, birds and the occasional beast.
+My wandering, these days, centers on the east coast of Vancouver Island.
+I photograph and write about the world I see around me, focusing mainly on things green and wet, critters small and smaller, birds and the occasional beast.